South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Florida and its opponents have gone over the current 57.5-point total in four of six games (66.7%) this season.
+- South Florida and its opponents have gone over the current 56.5-point total in four of six games (66.7%) this season.

-- Temple's games have gone over 57.5 points in two opportunities this season.
+- Temple and its opponents have combined to score more than 56.5 points in two games this season.

-- The two teams combine to score 45.5 points per game, 12 less than the total in this contest.
+- Saturday's over/under is 11 points higher than the combined 45.5 PPG average of the two teams.

-- The 69.1 points per game these two squads have allowed their opponents to score this season are 11.6 more than the 57.5 total in this contest.
+- The 69.1 points per game these two squads have allowed to opponents this season are 12.6 more than the 56.5 total in this contest.

+- The Bulls and their opponents have scored an average of 57.7 points per game in 2021, 1.2 more than Saturday's total.

 South Florida Stats and Trends

-- South Florida has played six games, with three wins against the spread.
+- South Florida has three wins against the spread in six games this year.

-- The Bulls have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.
+- The Bulls have yet to cover the spread this season when favored by 2.5 points or more.

-- South Florida's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).
+- South Florida's games this year have gone over the point total four times in six opportunities (66.7%).

-- In games that South Florida piles up more than 351.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- South Florida is 1-1 against the spread and 1-1 overall when the team piles up over 351.3 yards.

-- The Bulls have turned the ball over two more times (8 total) than the Owls have forced a turnover (6) this season.
+- The Bulls have turned the ball over eight times this season, two more turnovers than the Owls have forced (6).

 - Find the latest spread and moneyline odds for South Florida at SISportsbook.